logan-markewich/capstone_visualizer/README.md

 # Next Steps
 - Change visualizer to read in from a stock text file(csv? one fore each tag?)
-- Create function to randomly populate a text file (text file should be gaurded by semaphore, we will need threading)
-- Create function to filter a csv file
 - use RSSI values to get a function/trendline that works
 - formulate main.py to get everything working in tandem